-The Roman Catholic Church has four dioceses in the country (in Algiers, Oran, Constantine and Hippone and Laghouat-Ghardaïa).
+The Roman Catholic Church has four dioceses in the country (Alger, Oran, Constantine et Hippone, Laghouat-Ghardaïa).

 Ordinance 06-03, passed in March 2006, regulates religions other than Islam and severely limits non-Muslim worship.
 The government has not registered any new churches since its enforcement, so Christians meet in private homes or business properties.
 This is forbidden, with a maximum sentence of three years in prison and a fine of 300,000 DA (3,000 Euros).
-At least thirty-seven churches affiliated to the EPA remained closed, were additionally closed or ceased meeting because of the increasing pressure in the WWL 2024 reporting period.
+Pressure remained high during the WWL 2025 reporting period.